MituuZ/convo-forge/readme.md

 - Store conversations as files
 - Add context to a session with `-f/--file` flag
+- Use commands to modify and customize the current session
 - Prompts are built in the following way:
     1. System prompt
     2. Context file